 Research says that implementing these programs maximizes smart-growth policies and investment in transportation infrastructure.
 It reduces traffic.
 And the tax base, business clime and quality of life are all enhanced.

-*Note I’ve recently taken a position with the City of Key West as their Bike and Pedestrian Coordinator and so my opportunities to advise are limited.
-Find me on the City of Key West web site and here’s our Bike Walk Key West program.
+*Note I now work for the City of Key West as their Bike and Pedestrian Coordinator and so my opportunities to advise are limited.
+Find me on the City of Key West web site and here’s our Car-Free Key West program.
 You can email me at the City at chamilton @ cityofkeywest-fl.gov.

 Find me on Twitter at: http://twitter.com/ChrisRHamilton